cristiancpl/gap/README.md

 ## Development server

-Run `ng serve --open` for a dev server.
-Navigate to `http://localhost:4200/employees`.
+Run `ng serve --open` or `npm run ng serve --open` for a dev server.
+Navigate to `http://localhost:4200/car-list`.
 The app will automatically reload if you change any of the source files.

 ## Build